Mengqi-Ye/pg_risk_analysis/README.md

 - Coastal flood data: [Aqueduct Floods Hazard Maps (version 2)](http://wri-projects.s3.amazonaws.com/AqueductFloodTool/download/v2/index.html)
 - Electricity infrastructure data:
   - OpenStreetMap (OSM).
 Download the latest .osm.pbf file, then edit the osmconf.ini file to extract the specific assets.
   - Government power grid maps.
 This compiled dataset of power plants, substations, and power lines is created based on power grid maps of each country in the study area from government reports and organizations (e.g., World Bank, World Resources Institute).
-It is open-access at https://zenodo.org/deposit/7550620#.
+It is open-access at [Electricity Infrastructure and Vulnerability Database for Power Gird Risk Assessment](https://zenodo.org/records/7550620).
-- Vulnerability curves: The detailed information and description of how to process these curves from various sources are available at https://zenodo.org/deposit/7550620# and Ye et al..
+- Vulnerability curves: The detailed information and description of how to process these curves from various sources are available at [Electricity Infrastructure and Vulnerability Database for Power Gird Risk Assessment](https://zenodo.org/records/7550620).

 ## Python requirements
 The recommended option is to use a miniconda environment to work in for this project, relying on conda to handle some of the trickier library dependencies.